Overtoun Bridge: Unexplained dog behaviour

 In 2019 the owners of Overtoun House, who had lived there for 17 years, said they had witnessed a number of agitated dogs fall from the bridge; they believed that the scent of mink, pine martens, and other animals lured the dogs to leap over the bridge parapet: "The dogs catch the scent of mink, pine martens or some other mammal and then they will jump up on the wall of the bridge.
-And because it’s tapered, they will just topple over."
+And because it's tapered, they will just topple over."
 But an owner, who was originally a pastor from Texas, also believed the grounds possessed some sort of spiritual quality.
-This belief is echoed by some local people who believe dogs are behaving oddly on the bridge because animals are sensitive to the paranormal.
+This is echoed by some local people who believe animals are sensitive to the paranormal.

 A number of rational theories have been proposed as to what is affecting the behaviour of dogs on the bridge.
 In 2014, canine psychologist David Sands proposed that the surrounding foliage – giving the in-reality extremely steep drop off the side of the bridge the appearance of even ground – combined with the residual odour from male mink urine in the area could be culprit for luring dogs to jump off the bridge.
 However, John Joyce, a local hunter and resident of 50 years, rejected this theory stating that there were "no mink [in the area]".
 In a separate investigation by the Royal Society for the Protection of Birds, it was found that the side of the bridge reportedly favoured by leaping dogs did contain evidence of "nests of mice, squirrels, and minks".
 In a separate experiment, seven out of ten dogs exposed to canisters filled with the scent of mouse, squirrel and mink, "all went straight for the mink scent, many of them quite dramatically."

-The Scottish Society for the Prevention of Cruelty to Animals has also investigated the bridge and surrounding area but their findings proved inconclusive.
+The Scottish Society for the Prevention of Cruelty to Animals has investigated the bridge and surrounding area, but their findings proved inconclusive.

+Human incidents

 In October 1994, a paranoid schizophrenic father threw his two-week-old son to his death from the bridge because he believed his son was an incarnation of the Devil.
-He attempted to commit suicide but was caught and placed in a mental health hospital.
+He attempted suicide but was caught and placed in a mental health hospital.
 He said he chose the location due to its association with dark spirits and ancient Druids.

 In film and television

-In October 2022, Heel Films used Overtoun House, the bridge and the alleged paranormal activities as a basis for their 2023 short film "The Bridge" written and directed by Scott McMillan; the short film stars Christopher Wallace and Susan Sims.
+In October 2022, Heel Films used Overtoun House, the bridge and the alleged paranormal activities as a basis for their 2023 short film "The Bridge" written and directed by Scott McMillan; the film stars Christopher Wallace and Susan Sims.